TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

 _^(I used icons from the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), credits to their respective authors, we share the same license of code.
-I'm displaying a diagram (made with [Diagrams dot Net](https://app.diagrams.net/), [Repository](https://github.com/jgraph/drawio)) not a software though, have not modified their icons)_
+I'm displaying a diagram (made with [Diagrams dot Net](https://app.diagrams.net/), [Repository](https://github.com/jgraph/drawio)) not a software though, have not modified their icons, I should be fine here)_

 <hr>

 Here's some insights, technical difficulties I had to overcome: